 Editor's note (CR0616, 5G_ProSe_Ph3): The details of QoS information are FFS.

-b) Further, the PROSE DIRECT LINK ESTABLISHMENT REQUEST message created by the 5G ProSe intermediate UE-to-network relay UE towards its 5G ProSe multi-hop parent UE-to-network relay UE:

-Editor's note (CR0616, 5G_ProSe_Ph3): Details about the processing done by the 5G ProSe intermediate UE-to-network relay UE for the PROSE DIRECT LINK ESTABLISHMENT REQUEST message received from its 5G ProSe multi-hop child UE-to-network relay UE or the 5G ProSe multi-hop remote UE are FFS.

-Editor's note (CR0616, 5G_ProSe_Ph3): Whether the initiation of the direct link establishment with the 5G ProSe multi-hop parent UE-to-network relay UE happens before proceeding with direct link establishment with the 5G ProSe multi-hop child UE-to-network relay UE is FFS.
+b) Further, any 5G ProSe intermediate UE-to-network relay UE, after receiving and accepting the PROSE DIRECT LINK ESTABLISHMENT REQUEST message from its 5G ProSe child UE-to-network relay UE or the 5G ProSe multi-hop remote UE, shall use the list of the User Info IDs in the Multi-hop path info IE to determine its 5G ProSe parent UE-to-network relay UE or the 5G ProSe multi-hop UE-to-network relay UE.
+The 5G ProSe intermediate UE-to-network relay UE shall then initiate the 5G ProSe direct link establishment procedure towards its 5G ProSe parent UE-to-network relay UE or the 5G ProSe multi-hop UE-to-network relay UE before proceeding with establishing the secured PC5 link with its 5G ProSe child UE-to-network relay UE or the 5G ProSe multi-hop remote UE.
+The PROSE DIRECT LINK ESTABLISHMENT REQUEST message created by the 5G ProSe intermediate UE-to-network relay UE towards its 5G ProSe multi-hop parent UE-to-network relay UE or the 5G ProSe multi-hop UE-to-network relay UE:

 1) shall additionally include the Multi-hop path info IE set to the same list of the User Info IDs received from the 5G ProSe multi-hop child UE-to-network relay UE or the 5G ProSe multi-hop remote UE,

 2) may additionally include the Multi-hop end-to-end QoS Info IE to indicate the end to end QoS Information; and